kabanero-io/guide-codewind-getting-started/README.md

 You have created a simple microservice using the VS Code IDE.
 For further learning:

-* Try [additional Kabanero guides](https://www.kabanero.io/guides) available for each Collection: Eclipse MicroProfile, Springboot, Node.js.
+* Try [additional Kabanero guides](https://www.kabanero.io/guides) available for other application stacks: Eclipse MicroProfile, Springboot, Node.js.
 * Learn more about [Codewind](https://www.eclipse.org/codewind/).
 * Review [project commands for Codewind for VS Code](https://www.eclipse.org/codewind/mdt-vsc-commands-project.html).